CrissNamon/progressive/README.md

     + Quest can have a name, complete condition and on completion action
     + Quest also can be one-time or reusable

-`Main` contains example of game and library usage.
+`SimpleAdventure` contains example of simple game and library usage.